Arch Linux and Manjaro on TUXEDO computers - Arch Linux and Manjaro on TUXEDO computers - TUXEDO Computers

 Arch/Manjaro on TUXEDO notebooks

-Arch User Repository (short AUR)
+Arch User Repository (AUR for short)

 sudo pacman -S --needed git base-devel